-We all have times where life makes bigger demands on us, and most of the time, our bodies should be well enough equipped for this.
-However, long term stress can have a deleterious effect on our body, which then permeates through to mood and mental wellbeing.
-Today we’re asking how does stress affect the body?
+We all have times when life makes more significant demands on us, and most of the time, our bodies should be well equipped for this.
+However, long-term stress can harm our bodies, affecting our mood and mental wellbeing.
+So today, we’re asking how does stress affect the body?

 The main branch of the nervous system is split into two.
 The Sympathetic and the Parasympathetic Nervous Systems.

 The Sympathetic System is what runs our Fight and Flight responses.
-It engages when we are afraid, or stressed, but it’s also responsible for getting us up out of bed.
+It engages when we are afraid or stressed, but it’s also responsible for getting us out of bed.
 We’d have zero motivation if the sympathetic system gave out.

 The Parasympathetic System is responsible for rest and restoration.
-In “the olden days”, when the saber tooth tiger left the bottom of the tree you are hiding in, the parasympathetic system would have kicked in so you could get down off your branch, have your dinner and go and rest.
+In “the olden days,” when the saber tooth tiger left the bottom of the tree you were hiding in, the parasympathetic system would have kicked in so you could get off your branch, have your dinner and go and rest.

-Today though, there are fewer tigers to run from, but a heck of a lot more demands on our time and resources.
-Deadlines, money worries, relationship issues….the list goes on and on.
+Today though, there are fewer tigers to run from, but a lot more demands on our time and resources.
+Deadlines, money worries, relationship issues the list continues.

 The Sympathetic Nervous System

-Let’s go back a step and imagine that we have just hear the ferocious cats growl, but not climbed that tree to escape it yet.
+Let’s go back and imagine that we have just heard the ferocious cats growl but have not climbed that tree to escape it yet.

 Our heart beats faster.
-We breathe faster and our breathing becomes shallower.
-To get up there, we are going to have to run fast and jump high, so our muscles need huge amounts of fuel.
-To supply that, the body moves any resources it doesn’t need to get you away from being a feline dinner, over to get you moving faster.
+We breathe faster, and our breathing becomes shallower.
+We will have to run fast and jump high to get up there, so our muscles need fuel.
+To supply that, the body moves any resources it doesn’t need to get you away from being a feline dinner to get you moving faster.

-First to lose its support is the skin.
-Ever notice how your skin looks vile if you have been stressed?
-It’s because all of the nutrients it uses have been stolen to make glycogen.
-Glycogen is the body’s main way of storing glucose, which is then gradually released into the bloodstream in case we need any quick bursts of energy.
+The first to lose support is the skin.
+All nutrients are used to make glycogen.
+Glycogen is the body’s primary way of storing glucose, which is gradually released into the bloodstream.

-The muscles are going to need more oxygen; the heart has changed its normal rhythm to deal with that.
-Now, the strength of the contractions are much stronger so they can push oxygen round much faster.
-Lungs, bronchodilation and decreased pulmonary secretions all work together to allow more airflow through the lungs.
-We can see how the dryness of asthma then becomes a problem for some people.
+The muscles will need more oxygen; the heart has changed its rhythm to deal with that.
+The strength of contractions is much more muscular so that they can push oxygen around faster.
+Lungs, bronchodilation, and decreased pulmonary secretions all work together to allow more airflow through the lungs.
+We can see how the dryness of asthma becomes a problem for people.

 How Does Stress Affect The Body In Terms Of Digestion

-Digestion isn't really that important to getting us up the tree, so power is then stolen from the liver.
-Peristalsis would normally allow for the smooth transit of waste through the intestines but that’s no longer so important to getting out of the way of the cat, so mobility is compromised as smooth muscles are left in a state of contraction right through the stomach and digestive tract down to the sphincter.
+Digestion isn't that important to getting us up the tree, so power is stolen from the liver.
+Peristalsis would generally allow for the smooth transit of waste through the intestines, but that’s no longer so important to get out of the way of the cat, so mobility is compromised as smooth muscles are left in a state of contraction right through the stomach and digestive tract down to the sphincter.
 You only have to think about how your bum clenches when you have a shock!
-Now realize that that reverses right back through the system…tension, tension, tension.
+Now realize that that reverses right back through the system tension, tension, tension.

 The pancreas responds by changing how it manages enzymes and insulin.
-Remember that the body is in a sugar rich state too, so Type 2 diabetes is also starting to make sense.
+Remember that the body is in a sugar-rich state, so Type 2 diabetes is also starting to make sense.
 Diet is a demon, but actually, so is stress.

 The urinary system alters too.
 Kidney output is increased, but urine production is reduced.
-So where the body was previously cleaning itself well, it no longer is.
+So, it no longer is where the body was previously cleaning itself well.

 So, How Does Stress Affect The Body?

-Long term, this sugar rich substrate to the body leads to hyperglycemia, which can then, in turn lead to Type 2 Diabetes.
+Long term, this sugar-rich substrate in the body leads to hyperglycemia, which can then, in turn, lead to Type 2 Diabetes.

-The ongoing force of heart contractions leads to hypertension, which in turn progresses to high blood pressure and cardiac issues.
+The constant force of heart contractions leads to hypertension, progressing to high blood pressure and cardiac issues.

 How Does Stress Affect The Body’s HPA Axis?

 When we notice something that may be dangerous going on around us, a part of our brain called our amygdala signals that something is off to the rest of the brain.
-It does that by sending a domino topple effect to the hypothalamus, which in turn then says to the pituitary gland that it needs to send some different hormones out to the rest of the body.
+It does that by sending a domino to topple effect to the hypothalamus, telling the pituitary gland that it needs to send some different hormones out to the rest of the body.

-The pituitary does its bit (we’ll come back to this in a minute) which then instructs the adrenals to do their bit too.
+The pituitary does its bit (we’ll come back to this in a minute), then instructs the adrenals to do their bit too.
 This is the bit we are interested in.

 The two adrenal glands sit atop the kidneys (so you don’t imagine the whole stress response happens in the brain).
-The adrenals secrete adrenaline, noradrenaline and cortisol.
-Adrenaline and noradrenaline are separate, but connected, hormones that fire extremely quickly.
-Adrenaline floods the system within about 2-3 minutes of the stressful event, and it is this that gives the heart a jolt, for example .
+The adrenals secrete adrenaline, noradrenaline, and cortisol.
+Adrenaline and noradrenaline are separate but connected hormones that fire exceptionally quickly.
+Adrenaline floods the system within about 2-3 minutes of the stressful event, which gives the heart a jolt, for example.
 Think “Push Epi” in Grey's Anatomy.
 Epinephrine is another name for adrenaline.
 Epi is used for many things, including jolting the heart.

-So, I am always one to support the underdog, and I feel that cortisol gets a bad press.
+So, I always support the underdog, and I feel that cortisol gets a bad press.
 Everyone blames cortisol for stress.
-But actually cortisol is a good guy and people overlook that.
+But actually, cortisol is a good guy, and people overlook that.

 In its proper role, cortisol is anti-inflammatory.

-Inflammation is a waste of energy when you are trying to escape tigers,.
+Inflammation is a waste of energy when trying to escape tigers.
 You need to be able to run fast and jump high.
 Everything else is surplus, so cortisol’s job is to switch inflammation off.